 We all need care from time to time

-Without health unit coordinators, it would be much more difficult to confirm appointments — and determine the availability of both specific doctors and specific procedures.
-And we would be more likely to run into walls of red tape and resistance when trying to get an answer to even the most basic health care questions.
+Without health unit coordinators, it would be much more difficult to confirm appointments — and determine the availability of both specific doctors and procedures.
+We would be more likely to run into walls of red tape and resistance when trying to get an answer to even the most basic health care questions.

 They work behind the scenes